hrszpuk/Parrot/README.md

 # Enhanced Democracy and Warfare
-The Enhanced Democracy and Warfare mod for the colony sim Planet S.
+The Enhanced Democracy and Warfare mod in

 ## Features
 - Declare condition-based war